-Since 2001, very special mechanical wristwatches have been manufactured in the Westphalian city of Münster: They have only one single hour hand with a fine needle point that enables the wearer to read the time exactly to the nearest five minutes.
+Since 2001, very special mechanical wristwatches have been manufactured in the Westphalian city of Münster: They have only one single hand with a fine needle point that enables the wearer to read the time.
 Company founder Manfred Brassler creates his classical timepieces with this unique characteristic in the technical and cultural tradition of early watchmaking.

 As Manfred Brassler founded MeisterSinger back in 2001, he wanted to create an alternative to wristwatches that showed time as something constantly racing along.
 He had already gained a wealth of experience in watch design – and drew most of his inspiration from historical single-hand clocks to make timepieces that only show their wearers what is really important and give them a general overview, instead of bothering them with the hectic passing of seconds that they don’t really need to worry about.
 Nevertheless, MeisterSinger watches are easy to read because Brassler gave their dials the practical, clear readability that classical gauges and measuring instruments still have today – and which makes them unmistakable.

 Single-hand watches – a concept with tradition

 The tower clocks of the Middle Ages also needed nothing more than a single hand: Visible from far away for the town’s citizens and the rural population, they showed how the day progressed, when it was time to rest, or when to finish work in the evenings.
 They helped people to plan their time.
 It was only modern times and the advent of industrialization that made it necessary to think in terms of increasingly short time periods.
 The clocks were gradually fitted with minute and second hands, which made people aware of the constant passing of valuable time.